 Following a QED approach, we analyse the effects of course-specific setbacks by identifying for a given course c, the set of students who had experienced academic setback in course c and proceeded to complete another course c' in some future term.
 We pair each of these students with another similar student who completed course c without setbacks and also went on to complete course c'.
-When among the matched student pairs (s_i, s'i) 's, the grade received by student s_i in course c', we may conclude the negative impact of course-specific setbacks of c on c'.
+When among the matched student pairs (s_i, s_i') 's, the grade received by student s_i in course c' is worse than that received by student s_i' in course c', we may conclude the negative impact of course-specific setbacks of c on c'.